This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 INTERNATIONAL TRANSFERS OF PERSONAL DATA

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-• We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+• We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the UK Secretary of State.

 HOW LONG WE RETAIN YOUR PERSONAL DATA